 |unwoman.com | bio & press | songs | photos | videos | contact|

-Unwoman (aka Erica Mulkey) is a San Francisco-based cellist-singer-songwriter and the recipient of the 2015 Steampunk Chronicle Reader's Choice Awards for Best Solo Musician and Best Album (Circling).
-Layered with skillful cello, rich vocals, and electronically arranged beats, her music is a futuristic homage to her classical training.
-Unwoman's solo performances have been featured at major steampunk, goth, and sci-fi-related events all over the United States.
-Extremely versatile, able to perform with no amplification, just cello and voice ("acacella"), on acoustic or electric cello, with or without live looping, or with full backing tracks, she also plays the piano, cello banjo, and theremin.
-She has gained notoriety for her collaborations as well, including Amanda Palmer, Abney Park, Stripmall Architecture, Voltaire, Rasputina, Jill Tracy, Vernian Process, Caustic, Anthony Jones, Jody Ellen, Nathaniel Johnstone Band, Black Tape for a Blue Girl, and Attrition.
+Unwoman (aka Erica Mulkey) is a San Francisco-based cellist-singer-songwriter.
+Layered with skillful cello, rich vocals, and beats, her music is a darkly futuristic homage to her classical training.
+Her song "The Heroine" was the weather in Welcome to Night Vale's "Triptych" episode.
+Vintage Tomorrows, a feature documentary about steampunk, includes that song and other footage of Unwoman.
+Unwoman has performed solo at major steampunk, goth, and sci-fi-related events all over the United States.
+Most live solo shows use electric cello played standing up, and live-looping accompaniment.
+She has also collaborated with Amanda Palmer, Abney Park, Stripmall Architecture, Voltaire, Rasputina, Jill Tracy, Vernian Process, Caustic, Anthony Jones, Nathaniel Johnstone Band, Black Tape for a Blue Girl, and Attrition.

-one instrument and one voice, used to amazing effect.
-Having witnessed her play in a myriad of settings, with
+simple: one instrument and one voice, used to amazing effect.
+Having witnessed her play in a myriad of settings,

-electronic backing tracks, the looping pedal, and accompanied only by her cello and voice, I think I can safely say
+with electronic backing tracks, the looping pedal, and accompanied only by her cello and voice, I think I can

-that there is little Mulkey cannot do.
-The possibilities are, to borrow from the album title, infinite."
+safely say that there is little Mulkey cannot do.
+The possibilities are, to borrow from the album title,

 "Like Kate Bush or Nico, Unwoman bravely steps beyond the word of pop, or anything remotely close to rock,